Behaviors

 To understand this snippet we have to understand the tags and information we are using:

-that we want to add a new indexname
+• The index tag will tell the plone_catalog that we want to add a new index.

-and can be used in listings and searches later onmeta_type
+• name will be shown in the overview of portal_catalog and can be used in listings and searches later on.

-will determine the kind of index we want to useThe
+• meta_type determines the type of index we want to use.

-will include the fieldname of the information we are going to save in the index
+• The indexed_attr includes the field name of the information we are going to save in the index.

-After a restart and reinstallation of the product, it should now create a new index in the portal_catalog
+After a restart and reinstallation of the product, a new index is created in the portal_catalog.

 Note

 The same rules and methods shown above for indexes apply for metadata columns.
-The difference with metadata is that it is not used for searching the catalog if Plone, Metadata is used for displaying the search results returned from the catalog.
+The difference with metadata is that it is not used as criterions for searching the catalog, but is mandatory for displaying of search results returned from the catalog.

-To add a metadata column for featured we have to add one more line in the catalog.xml
+To add a metadata column for "featured", we have to add one more line in the catalog.xml like this:

 1<?xml version="1.0"?>